Audits and Due-diligence in Pharmacovigilance

 - Posted by: Manoj Swaminathan

-Audit Vs Due Diligence
+Key Differences: Audit vs. Due Diligence

-It will be ideal if the pharmacovigilance team is involved in a due diligence process, right from the beginning.
-However, due to the confidentiality of the exercise, the Pharmacovigilance team might be notified only after a decision is made.
-This can have adverse impact on the integration process which follows a successful bid.
-A successful bid may be followed by a full-fledged audit provided this is agreed in advance.
+However, due to the strict confidentiality of M&A exercises, the Pharmacovigilance team is often notified only after a decision has been made.
+This delay can have an adverse impact on the integration process following a successful bid.
+To mitigate risks, it is highly recommended that a successful bid be followed by a full-fledged audit, provided this condition is agreed upon in advance.

 Leave a Reply Cancel reply